Pangsit Ayam (Indonesian Chicken Wontons)

 ingredients for chicken wontons

-For the latter, you can buy ready-made wonton wrappers from Asian (Chinese) shops.
+For the pastry, you can buy ready-made wonton wrappers from Asian (Chinese) shops.
 They have a selection of good wonton pastries.
-The basic choices are egg pastries that have a yellow color, or plain flour pastry which is white in color.
+The basic choices are yellow egg pastries or plain white flour pastries.

-If you feel like making the pastry yourself – which can be done easily but with a little bit of labor of love – you can check my tutorial on how to make the pastry here.
+If you feel like making the pastry yourself—which can be done easily but with a little bit of labor of love—you can check out my tutorial on how to make the wonton pastry

-When choosing the chicken mince, you can get ready-minced chicken from your butcher/ supermarket, or you mince the chicken yourself using a food processor or meat mincer.
+When choosing chicken mince, you can buy ready-minced chicken from your butcher or supermarket, or mince it yourself with a food processor or meat mincer.
 If you decide to make your own chicken mince, I suggest you use boneless chicken thighs.
-Because they have a little bit of fat that can give more flavor to your dumplings.
+They have a little bit of fat that can give more flavor to your dumplings.

-The rest of the ingredients that you need are equally basic.
+The rest of the ingredients are equally basic.
 You will need tapioca flour, plain flour, eggs, spring onions/ scallions, ginger, garlic, light soy sauce, sesame oil, black or white pepper, onion powder, and garlic powder.

 chicken mince in a food processor and dumplings on a chopping board